+2. Counting: Count how many shapes in each pile/size.
 You may want to write the numbers as you count on the blank side of the template to acquaint the children with printed numbers.

 Proceed with craft assembly.
 Make a demonstration of the procedure for assembly.
 Refer to instructions page.

 Activity #4: Character Education > Online Story > Cindy the Citizen Crab

 Read the online story Cindy the Citizen Crab, and visit the parent and teacher resources.